hhaji/Deep-Learning/README.md

  * Slide: [Batch Normalization](https://www.deeplearningbook.org/slides/batch_norm.pdf) by Ian Goodfellow
  * [Video](https://www.youtube.com/watch?v=Xogn6veSyxA) of lecture / discussion: This video covers a presentation by Ian and group discussion on the end of Chapter 8 and entirety of Chapter 9 at a reading group in San Francisco organized by Taro-Shigenori Chiba.
 6. ### <a name="CNN"></a>Convolutional Networks
-* Slide: [Convolutional Networks](https://www.deeplearningbook.org/slides/09_conv.pdf)  by Ian Goodfellow
+* Slide: [Convolutional Networks](https://www.deeplearningbook.org/slides/09_conv.pdf)  by Ian Goodfellow  <br>
+A presentation summarizing Chapter 9, based directly on the textbook itself. <br>
-  - [Video](https://www.youtube.com/watch?v=Xogn6veSyxA) of lecture / discussion: This video covers a presentation by Ian and group discussion on the end of Chapter 8 and entirety of Chapter 9 at a reading group in San Francisco organized by Taro-Shigenori Chiba.
+* [Video](https://www.youtube.com/watch?v=Xogn6veSyxA) of lecture / discussion: This video covers a presentation by Ian and group discussion on the end of Chapter 8 and entirety of Chapter 9 at a reading group in San Francisco organized by Taro-Shigenori Chiba.
 ```
 Extra Resources:
 ```
 * [An intuitive guide to Convolutional Neural Networks](https://www.freecodecamp.org/news/an-intuitive-guide-to-convolutional-neural-networks-260c2de0a050/) by  Daphne Cornelisse <br>
+7. ### <a name="SMRARN"></a>Sequence Modeling: Recurrent and Recursive Networks
+* Slide: [Sequence Modeling](https://www.deeplearningbook.org/slides/10_rnn.pdf)  by Ian Goodfellow  <br>
+A presentation summarizing Chapter 10, based directly on the textbook itself.
+* [Video](https://www.youtube.com/watch?v=ZVN14xYm7JA&feature=youtu.be) of lecture / discussion.
+This video covers a presentation by Ian and a group discussion of Chapter 10 at a reading group in San Francisco organized by Alena Kruchkova.

 ### <a name="ENAS"></a>Extra NoteBooks and Slides
 - [Deep Learning (Faster Data Science Education by Kaggle)](https://www.kaggle.com/learn/deep-learning) by Dan Becker <br>